 How can this possibly happen?
 That too, when Joe is a smart, talented and highly motivated individual.
 Well, it happened because Joe set for himself a premature expectation.
 His heart was on ‘proving’ what he can do and to Showcase the Results instead of being humble enough to recognize that what he has got – is an unprecedented opportunity to master the skill set along with those who have done it before, serving him as role models until he develops his own artistry around that.

 Let’s take a very basic skill such as Digital Marketing.
-When we started School of Excellence, our entire business was funded by the revenue we generated from quality advertisement on Google.
+When we started School of Excellence in 2011, our entire business was funded by the revenue we generated from quality advertisement on Google.
 And this is how it happened.
 As Harini and I were walking through a bookstore, a book on ‘How to Set up Google Adwords’ caught my attention and I picked it up.
 After spending a couple of days on it, I called up Harini and told her that I need 3 weeks to master this.
 And then for the next two months, I compulsively and obsessively worked on it.
 I immersed myself into it totally free from every distraction.
 I invested my time, one month learning the art and the next four weeks making it work like magic!
 We were ‘everywhere’ our customers were and we spent a fraction of the cost it would have otherwise taken.
 Since then, I have met over a dozen average joes who have consistently told me – “Google Adwords is easy.
 Anyone can learn it in a week, there is even a free certified course.”
 And each and all of those people turned out to be working for low paid salaries with no potential growth, whereas the ones who have mastered the art of advertisement are making loads of profit either marketing their own products or becoming an affiliate of products they believe in.
 That attitude of going to the depth of it and not being satisfied with mediocre standards in your own skill is the difference that makes the difference.

 Sometimes, just a little more expertise is actually a whole lot more performance.
 The difference between average and good, good and excellent, excellent and outstanding may not be much in terms of how the expertise is measured per se, but it’s that little difference that makes all the difference.
-And the average Joe has no understanding, regard or respect for that difference, he goes on to say – ‘I just need to improve a little more’ without realizing that ‘a little more’ could even take them a few decades without the right attitude, environment, and opportunities in place.
+And the average Joe has no understanding, regard or respect for that difference, he goes on to say – ‘I just need to improve a little more’ without realising that ‘a little more’ could even take them a few decades without the right attitude, environment, and opportunities in place.
 The average Joe does not get the difference between learning something and learning something well.

 The problem is that most people approach learning as a linear process.
 But learning is really like sowing seeds or organic growth of any nature.
 It may appear on the surface level as if nothing is happening, but on the inside, the seed may just be one moment away from sprouting.
 Learning is a non-linear process.
 Many things have to come together in alignment for the final outcome to happen.
 And only if Joe could see – that before he gets to create those fantastic results, he needs to have learned very well, a variety of different things.
 If only develops the ability to see that ahead of time, then he would start measuring differently.